swimmingly/swimmingly.github.io/_pages/other/overview.md

 It is a mistake as old as civilization.
 Everyone has made it.
 The Ancients.
 Barbarian hordes.
 Philosophers, prophets, emperors, popes and kings.
 America's Founding Fathers.
 Conservatives and Progressives today.
 Capitalists, communists, fascists, socialists, gangs, theocrats.
 Anarchists, both communist and capitalist.
 Some want to build it up.
 Others want to tear it down.
 But they all agree: a state _is_ a centralized state and can be nothing else.

 In fact, a state is a state.
 It can be centralized, as it has been for a long time.
-But a state could also be _distributed_: spread out to the individual level, with no central bodies.
-All it needs is an organizing principle.
+But a state could also be _distributed_: seated at the individual level, with no central bodies.
+It just needs an organizing principle, one like life itself, with ideas to discern and guide it, a feeling to motivate it, and actions to realize it.
+This essay relates these elements.

-We begin this essay with politics, identifying its natural basis.
-We will examine the problems plaguing centralized states.
-Then we will derive the logical solution of distribution and a strategy to apply it in a volatile world.
+We begin with politics, identifying its natural basis.
+We will examine the flaws of centralized states.
+Then we will derive the solution of distribution and a strategy to apply it in a volatile world.

 ### politics